Important Information For Popular Pottery Wheels with Details, Features, and Specs.

 The Speedball Artista Wheel offers excellent value for the money.

 The Wheel’s features and specifications include:

 - 11-inch wheel head that can handle 25 pounds of clay

 - A splash pan which surrounds the wheel, preventing the area around it getting splattered with clay

 - A wheel with an adjustable speed capacity of 220 revolutions per minute.

 - Micro wheel belt which will ensure that the wheel is quiet and smooth while turning

 - Total weight of 26 pounds

-The Speedball Artista Portable Wheel (amazon) or (blick arts) also comes with a two-year warranty and a two-part splash pan.
+The Speedball Artista Portable Wheel (blick arts) also comes with a two-year warranty and a two-part splash pan.
 You also have the option to add on foot pedals and additional bats.

 The Advantages of the Speedball Artista Portable